HySonLab/ArcRoute/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-For questions or collaboration inquiries, please reach out to ...
+For questions or collaboration inquiries, please reach out to Truong-Son Hy at thy@uab.edu